hashicorp/terraform-provider-tfe/website/docs/r/stack.html.markdown.md

 ## Attributes Reference

 * `id` - The stack ID.
-* `deployment_names` - A set of names of the deployments in the last configuration fetched for this stack.
+* `deployment_names` - The set of deployment names used in the last configuration for this stack.
 This attribute will be empty when the resource is created and will remain empty until a configuration is fetched.

 ## Import